Timothy Taylor Brewery: Knowle Spring Blonde

-A brand new addition to the Timothy Taylor's range, a blonde beer Knowle Spring Blonde, will be available from March 2017.
-The 4.2% easy-drinking yet complex blonde beer is the brewery's first addition to their core range since 1952.
-This is available in a limited number of supermarkets.
+Introduced in 2017, Knowle Spring Blonde is a 4.2% blonde beer and the brewery's first addition to their core range since 1952.

 Others

 A variety of other ales, such as Golden Best, Dark Mild and Ram Tam (renamed Landlord Dark in 2019) may be found in Timothy Taylor's houses.
 Landlord Dark can be found in some supermarkets.
 A new French style blonde ale Le Champion was brewed specially to celebrate the 2014 Tour de France Grand Depart in Leeds.
 With the advent of the Tour de Yorkshire cycling event in 2015, Le Champion was brewed again in April 2015 and is being brewed again in March 2016.
+Poulter's Porter was first brewed in 2017 and is named after Arthur Poulter, a former employee at the brewery who received the Victoria Cross for gallantry in the First World War.

 Timothy Taylor's also produce an occasional special bottled ale called Havercake Ale.

 In the past Timothy Taylor's produced another bottled ale called Northerner, bearing the advertising slogan, For Men of the North.
-This slogan has been reinvented as "Originally brewed for men of the north, now loved by everyone" and is borne on the back of the wagons.
+This slogan has been reinvented as "All for that taste of Taylor's" and is borne on the back of the wagons.